sijumoncy/tRPC-todoApp-learn/ReadMe.md

 ### TODO APP - tRPC

 The aim is to create a simple TODO app have client and server side with tRPC.
 For this we are keeping the server and client in the same repo without using mono repo

+what all this covers

+- Setup tRPC
+- How to use tRPC in server and Client ( types support )
+- Create routes and endpoints
+- Authentication (`context and middlewares in tRPC`)

 ### server

 - exposed RPC APIs
   - CreateTodo
-    -
+  - Signup

 Run the client

 - compile code : `tsc -b`
 - start server : `node dist/server/index.js`

 ### client

 client is demoed as simple node app.
 But the implementation is similar in any other client like React, NextJs etc.

 To Run

 - compile code : `tsc -b`
 - start server : `node dist/server/index.js`